xarcdotdev/hyprorbit/README.md

 - `tag:<pattern>` – regex applied to Hyprland window tags (opt-in)
 - `regex:<pattern>` – applies regex to all fields (class/title/initial)

-Selectors default to the active workspace; prefix with `orbit:` or `global:` to expand the search scope.
+By default, selectors search within the active workspace.
+Use the `--global` flag or prefix selectors with `orbit:` or `global:` to expand the search scope.

 ### Output Formats